LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 -  cloud-controller-manager, kube-controller-manager, and kube-scheduler = Supports one version behind kube-apiserver.
 -  kubectl (client) = Supports one version older than, later than, or equal to the kube-apiserver.

+Common upgrade scenarios (for a Kubernetes and/or operating system upgrade), in order of recommendation:

+1. Upgrade one Node at a time.
+Workloads will be migrated off the Node.

+    -  Use ``kubectl drain`` to remove all workloads from the Node.
+    -  Once the upgrade is complete, use ``kubectl uncordon`` to allow workloads to be scheduled on the Node again.

+2. Upgrade one Node at a time to new hardware.
+Workloads will be migrated off the Node.

+    -  Use ``kubectl drain`` to remove all workloads from the old Node.
+    -  Use ``kubectl delete node`` to delete the old Node.

+3. Upgrade all Nodes at the same time.
+This will cause downtime.

 Minikube
 ~~~~~~~~